rokath/trice/README.md

 ![GitHub search hit counter](https://img.shields.io/github/search/rokath/trice/C)

 ## About
-- C trace code (`TRICE` macros)  and real-time PC logging with `trice` (tool with Go sources).
+- C trace code (`TRICE` macros)  and real-time PC logging with `trice` (tool written in **Go**).
-- Communication over serial port without strings, just with IDs
+- Communication without string transfer, just with IDs.
+Prerequisite: byte transmission to PC, low bandwidth is ok:
+  - method does'nt matter: serial port, i2c, spi, DAC->ADC, toggle pin, ...
 - "log in (a) trice" ![](./doc/README.media/life0.gif)
-- Main idea: Logging strings **not** into an embedded device to display them later on a PC but keep usage simple.
+- Main idea: Logging strings **not** into an embedded device to display them later on a PC but keep usage comfortable and simple.
+The `TRICE` macros look like printf() but work under the hood completely different.

 ## `TRICE` macros for C|C++ code
 - Real fast (**~16 CPU clocks per trace!!!**) and small loggging technique, a tracer in software usable